cirg-io/AIAerobics-OpenPoseNet-CodeExamples/README.md

 (We added this feature to get clean training data and don't ending up training our KNN classifier on background noise)

 ### Example 2 (trainingWithCameraInput) - Training KNN classifier Classes with WebCam input.
+Simple interface for training your KNN classifier model with real time webcam data.
+Easy way to get started and test your ideas.

 #### Notes:
 - You should allways train an default class with random movments. we recomand to use class »Z« for this.
 - Just train as many classes as you need, the emtpy ones will not been taken into considereation.
-Classes are Hardcoded, you can easily change Names and quantity with in the code.
+Classes are hardcoded, but you can easily change Names and quantity in the code.

 ### Example 3 (simpleOpenPoseExample) - OpenPoseNet Example, selecting the most Centered Pose
-A basic example on how to use OpenPoseNet for pose detecting.
-Selecting (Highlighting in red) the most centered pose.
-(We added this feature to get clean training data and don't ending up training our KNN classifier on background noise)
+Enables you to train your KNN classifier model with pre-recorded video files.
+So you can easily try out different setting and combination for the same input data.
+(No need to dance in front of the camera allday long ;)

+#### Notes:
+- You should allways train an default class with random movments. we recomand to use class »Z« for this.
+- Just train as many classes as you need, the emtpy ones will not been taken into considereation.
+Classes are hardcoded, but you can easily change Names and quantity in the code.

 ### Example 4 (poseClassesPrediction) - loading a pretrained model with 3 poses and predicting the representet pose
+todo : /